drachenwald/dun-in-mara/events/2024/strawberry-raid-iii/index.md

 ## Event News

+The initial <a href="attending/">attendees list</a> is live.

 Duke Brannos has been announced as the visiting armoured combat trainer!
 Brannos is one of the foremost heavy trainers in the world.

 ## Attendees

-A list of people who have already booked, and given consent for their names to appear will appear here after bookings open:
+A list of people who have already booked, and given consent for their names to appear is here:
 <a href="attending/" class="btn btn-primary">Attending</a>

 <a name="accessibility"></a>